Ahmedjellouli/FaceDetection/README.md

 ### Prerequisites

-after all make sure that you have already install the folowing librarys:
+after all make sure that you have already install the folowing libraries:

 - opencv
 ```